dub-flow/secure-code-review-challenges/README.md

 # Secure Code Review Challenges

 This repo contains the code for my Secure Code Review challenges.
+The idea is to look at basic web vulnerabilities in a language-agnostic way.

 # Challenges